 The most important route of exposure for the general Canadian population is inhalation.

-Factors contributing to indoor levels of butadiene include cigarette smoke, proximity to vehicle exhaust source (traffic or garage), cooking activity involving heated fats and oils (Chinese rapeseed, peanut, soybean and canola oils), wood burning and natural gas/oil space heating.
+CAREX Canada’s environmental estimates indicate that 1,3-butadiene levels in indoor air result in an increased lifetime risk of cancer at a population level (moderate data quality).
+Factors contributing to indoor levels of butadiene include cigarette smoke, proximity to a vehicle exhaust source (traffic or garage), cooking activity involving heated fats and oils (such as Chinese rapeseed, peanut, soybean and canola oils), wood burning, and natural gas/oil space heating.

-There is currently little available data concerning the presence of butadiene in drinking-water, food and soil in Canada.
+There is currently little available data to indicate whether butadiene is present in drinking water, food, and soil in Canada.
 The potential for butadiene to migrate to food from containers exists, but is expected to be minimal; this route of exposure is likely much less important than inhalation.

 Searches of environmental and consumer product databases yielded the following results on current potential for exposure to 1,3-butadiene in Canada: